tc39/notes/es7/2016-05/may-25.md

 BT: Concerned that people will reuse options bags and pass them into various places with options not suitable for those contexts.

-AR: The synchronous third state freaks me out.
+ARB: The synchronous third state freaks me out.
 This needs more discussion.
 We are suddenly adding a totally new continuation across the whole language.

 DD: Want to fast-track this through the stages